edoardosarri24/transformers/README.md

 # Run

-The analysis and details are in the `main.ipynb` file.
+The analysis and details are in the [notebook](main.ipynb).
 There is no need to run the code in this notebook was saved with the last complete run.